LibreCodeCoop/server-manager/README.md

 # installer/ubuntu.sh <user> <version> <compose> <reboot> <locale>
 ```

+Parameters spec:

-- 1. The name of user what will be used to access the server.
+1. `<user>` The name of user what will be used to access the server.
 Can be `sysadmin` or whatever you want.
 The user what you use to install will be used to next access and root will not access using ssh key anymore;

-- 2. [optional] This parameter is the version of docker what will you install.
+2. `<version>` [optional] This parameter is the version of docker what will you install.
 Reproduce the same version of your staging ou test environment.
 To aplly any version use `edge` or don't inform;

-- 3. [optional] Version of docker-compose.
+3. `<compose>` [optional] Version of docker-compose.
 If you use `edge` or don't inform the latest version released will be used;

-- 4. [optional] Flag for system reboot.
+4. `<reboot>` [optional] Flag for system reboot.
 If don't informed will be yes;

-- 5. [optional] Fix locales of Ubuntu Server.
+5. `<locale>` [optional] Fix locales of Ubuntu Server.
 If don't informed will be yes.